 The history of ancient Chinese begins with the Shih Ching or Book of Songs, compilation of 305 lyrics of various types.
 It consists of 160 folk songs and 74 festal songs.
 Most of the songs probably were composed and sung between 1000 and 700 BC, mostly at Chou court ceremonies.
 It was due to invention of woodblock and movable type printing that written knowledge could rapidly spread throughout China.

-The most important classics in Chinese literature is the Book of Changes, a manual of foretelling based on eight trigrams attributed to the emperor Fu Xi.
+The most important classic in Chinese literature is the Book of Changes, a manual of foretelling based on eight trigrams attributed to the emperor Fu Xi.
 It was during the Warring States period, the text was re-interpreted as a system of cosmology and philosophy that subsequently became essential to Chinese culture.

 The Classic of History got its name in the Han dynasty.
-It is book of previous generations.
+It is a book of previous generations.
 This book is a compilation of documents and records related to events of Ancient China.
 This book contains the best examples of early Chinese prose.

 The Classic of History is arranged in chronological order.
 It consists of 100 articles in four parts: